 Downgrade to Free.
 Same outcome as cancellation, framed differently.
 Some sellers find the "Downgrade" path psychologically easier than the "Cancel" path — Printify shows them as equivalent end-states.

 Switch from monthly to annual.
-If you're cancelling because $39/month feels expensive, annual is $299/year — an effective $24.99/month.
-If you're confident you'll keep selling for 12+ months, the switch saves you $169 per year while keeping every Premium feature.
+If you're cancelling because the monthly fee feels expensive, annual billing lowers the effective per-month cost significantly.
+If you're confident you'll keep selling for 12+ months, the switch can save you meaningfully while keeping every Premium feature.

 Pause (no native option).
 Printify doesn't currently offer a pause feature.
 The closest equivalent is to cancel, then re-subscribe in the month you need it again.
-Premium re-subscription is instant and same-day-eligible for the discount — but note that the Premium free trial is one-shot per account and won't re-apply, so re-activation means going straight to the paid $39/month.
+Premium re-subscription is instant and same-day-eligible for the discount — but note the Premium free trial is one-shot per account and won't re-apply, so re-activation means going straight to paid billing.

-If your concern is connecting more stores than Free allows, see our Printify for Etsy setup guide and the broader Printify integration setup guide — both walk through getting the most out of the 5-store Free limit.
+If your concern is connecting more stores than the Free plan allows, see our Printify for Etsy setup guide — it walks through getting the most out of the Free plan's store limit for multi-channel sellers.

 What to do in the first 30 days after cancelling